Dracula (1958 film): Filming

 When Hammer asked for an adaptation of Stoker's novel, screenwriter Jimmy Sangster decided to streamline it to fit it into less than ninety minutes of screen time, and shooting on a low budget within the confines of Bray Studios and its surrounding estate.
 Working under these limitations, Sangster posited that Jonathan Harker travels to Dracula's castle intending to destroy Dracula (not to complete a real estate transaction, as in the novel) and gets killed, made Arthur Holmwood into Mina's husband and Lucy into Harker's fiancée and Arthur's sister.
-Such characters as Renfield or Quincey Morris were dropped completely.
+The characters Renfield and Quincey Morris were dropped completely.
 The subplot of the harrowing voyage of the ship that carries Dracula and his coffins to England was also abandoned and is replaced in the film by a short hearse ride because all of the action takes place in a relatively small area of Central Europe.
 The character of Van Helsing also differed from the figure in the original novel.
-Cushing explained the transformation: "[The Curse of] Frankenstein became this enormous success, and there I was when I was a younger man, and audiences got used to me looking like that.
+Cushing explained the transformation: "The Curse of Frankenstein became this enormous success, and there I was when I was a younger man, and audiences got used to me looking like that.
 And I said, 'Now look here, what do we do with Van Helsing?
 I mean, do you cast a little old man with a beard who speaks Double Dutch or me?
 It's silly to make me up like that.
 Why don't you get someone who looks like him?'
 So we all decided, well, let's forget that and play him as I am, as I was then."

 Dracula's ability to transform [into wolf, bat or mist] was dropped for the sake of realism - according to Sangster: "I thought that the idea of being able to change into a bat or a wolf or anything like that made the film seem more like a fairy tale than it needed to be.
 I tried to ground the script to some extent to reality."